jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 {{< youtube 3QjOZKr2tlg >}}

 {{< youtube G7xddmpxsf4 >}}
-Much less of a difference is made, partially because the tracking already worked well without my modifications.
+There's much less of a difference, partially because the tracking already worked well without my modifications.
 I don't know why FoundationPose succeeded here and failed on the blocks, since the tasks are basically identical and use similarly-sized objects.
 Perhaps the FoundationPose training dataset contained more objects like the cups.

 # Conclusion
-We're still looking for better solutions for real-world object pose estimation!
+We're still looking for better solutions for real-world object pose estimation.
 Conditioning FoundationPose on temporally consistent bounding boxes greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
-However, the results are still far from perfect and manually providing data annotations videos tracking multiple objects is not scalable.
-For those who are interested in going down the same path, here are some recommendations:
+However, the results are still far from perfect and manually providing data annotations for videos for multiple objects is not scalable.
+For those who are interested in also using FoundationPose, here are some recommendations:

 ### My Recommendations

 For real-world object pose tracking, the best thing to use is a motion capture system.
-The second best thing would be to use several [AprilTags](https://april.eecs.umich.edu/software/apriltag) on each object.
-If that's not an option either, use FoundationPose or BundleSDF.
+If that is not an option, I would recommend putting several [AprilTags](https://april.eecs.umich.edu/software/apriltag) on each object and tracking them that way.
+If neither of those options work, then use FoundationPose.
 To obtain decent results with these models:
 - Track large objects or move the cameras closer to the scene
 - Use the highest camera resolution
 - Avoid occluding the tracked objects
 - Avoid moving the tracked objects out of frame
 - If you have a higher compute budget, try [BundleSDF](https://bundlesdf.github.io/).
 BundleSDF takes longer to run for each video, but handles occlusions much better.

-For the LangSAM language-to-segmentation pipeline, I recommend:
+My recommendations regarding LangSAM are to:
-- Choosing objects that are distinct from other objects in the scene in terms of shape and color
+- Choose objects that are distinct from other objects in the scene in terms of shape and color
-- Spending time experimenting with different prompts
+- Spend time experimenting with different prompts
-- Using an LLM to generate prompts to try
+- Use an LLM to generate prompts to try
 - Use bounding box prompting for SAM (instead of points)

 Here is my Fork of FoundationPose: https://github.com/jmcoholich/FoundationPose.